Immigration Litigation & Legal Services

 We will prepare a well-crafted and articulate appeal setting out the law against the facts.

 We will set out the correct legal position and put the Department of Home Affairs to terms should they fail to reverse the decision within 30 days.

-- DELAY IN APPEAL AGAINST REJECTION OF APPLICATION FOR TEMPORARY OR PERMANENT RESIDENCE
+- EXCESSIVE DELAY IN APPEAL AGAINST REJECTION OF APPLICATION FOR TEMPORARY OR PERMANENT RESIDENCE

-A foreign applicant submits and internal review request or appeals and no response is forthcoming and finalisation is required.
+A foreign applicant submits and internal review request or appeals and no response is forthcoming and finalization is required.

 Thirty days has elapsed since the date of submission of the appeal to the Department of Home Affairs.

 Much like the excessive delays in making a decision pursuant to a temporary or permanent residence submission, the same legal solution applies when the Department of Home Affairs fails to make a decision on the submission of an internal appeal after 30 days.

 Our immigration law firm provides cost-effective and professional High Court interventions against the Department of Home Affairs to finalize any outstanding temporary or permanent residence appeal applications with unparalleled success.

 Legal Action – Tactical Urgent or Non-Urgent High Court Litigation

 We will require you to merely sign off court papers prepared by our law firm that set out the factual matrix in a carefully constructed manner together with the legal remedies relied upon to compel the Department of Home Affairs to provide the delayed outcome on the appeal application.